HELVE/H_OVERVIEW/README.md

 ### - Helve AVR

 The overarching hyperbrand/metabrand.
-Agency exisiting both in reality and in the narrative universes.
+Crossing between reality, inspiration and fiction.

 **Personal Core Drive:** change the environment we live in on a large scale through artistic expression.